dchenk/msgp/README.md

 ## Credits

 This repository is a fork of [github.com/tinylib/msgp](https://github.com/tinylib/msgp).
-The original authors did a great job (in particular @philhofer), but this repository takes the project in a new direction.
+The original authors did a great job, but this repository takes the project in a new and better direction.

 Differences between this tool and tinylib/msgp:
 - Here we have regular expression matching for type names in directives.